mvolkmann/blog/src/smalltalk/17-methods.md

     ^self + 1
 ```

-Superclasses can define methods that subclasses must implement.
+Superclasses can define methods that subclasses must implement
+and each subclass can implement them differently.
 For example, a class named `VShape` can define the following method:

 ```smalltalk